inem/aegea-ansible/README.md

 - setup sendmail
 - refactor playbook with ansible roles
 - make sure that DNS record line is correct
+- modify script to download egea from original site

 # Misc